MESH-Research/nlp-ml-repo/tutorial1-textout.md

 #### Main checkpoints:
 - Footnotes: Finally included!
-- Forms/Tables: if the table has embdded text, then the text will be extracted; if the table/other visualization is image, then it will be ignored.
+- Forms/Tables: if the table has embedded text, then the text will be extracted; if the table/other visualization is image, then it will be ignored.
 - Citations: good

 ### 3. PPTX